 Cover a grill basket with non-stick foil or a baking sheet.

-Place the stuffed peppers into the grill basket and top with mozzarella cheese first, then parmesan cheese.
-Put the cheese-topped stuffed peppers back on the grill over indirect heat for twenty minutes or until the cheese melts.
+Return the cheese-topped stuffed peppers to the grill over indirect heat for twenty minutes or until the cheese melts.

 Variations